Jialin-Bi/Topological-index/README.md

 ```
 pearson_result_add.py is used for the correlation of all the datasets.

-pearson_result_add_group.py is used for the correlation of different group type
+pearson_result_add_group.py is used for the correlation of different group type.
 ```